millidavitti/Forkify--Model-View-Controller-/README.md

 # Forkify--Model-View-Controller-
-Pulls recipes from an api and displays them to teh user.
+Pulls recipes from an api and displays them to the user.